carrot03/carrot03/apps/spiritlink/README.md

 ## How to run the app
 (note that the api key has been deactivated)
 1. Activate the venv using `_env_\Scripts\activate`
+2. Create an api key at [openrouter.ai](https://openrouter.ai/) and replace the existing key in the .env file with the new key
-2. Libraries should already be installed but in case of conflicts or anything use this command to install all libraries `pip install streamlit openai pygame pyserial python-dotenv`
+3. Libraries should already be installed but in case of conflicts or anything use this command to install all libraries `pip install streamlit openai pygame pyserial python-dotenv`
-3. Run app with a dark theme: `streamlit run app.py --theme.base dark`
+4. Run app with a dark theme: `streamlit run app.py --theme.base dark`

 ## To enable the LCD
 Upload the `lcd.ino` file into an LCD